Maximilian93B/SocialMindAPI/README.md

 ## Description
 SocialMindAPI is a back-end platform designed to power social networking features with ease and efficiency.
 Built using Node.js, Express, MongoDB, and Mongoose, it offers a robust foundation for managing users and their interactions within the API.
-This API follows the standard Social Media requsts.
+This API supports the standard Social Media requests.

 ## Built With
 **Node.JS | Express | MongoDB |   Mongoose**